Speaking

 • What's your process for preparing for an event?

-I prepare for every keynote the way I prepared for every flight: I plan thoroughly, execute with precision, and stay ready to adapt.
+I prepare for every talk the way I prepared for every flight: I plan thoroughly, execute with precision, and stay ready to adapt.

 Here’s how that looks in practice: